kybernetyk/gosms/README.md

 If you want to send a SMS only one method is of interest for you:

-	Send(receivers []string, message string) os.Error
+	Send(receivers []string, message string) error

-It takes a list of telephone numbers who shall receive the message and returns an os.Error is something went wrong.
+It takes a list of telephone numbers who shall receive the message and returns an error if something went wrong.

 ## Example
 	package main